KathyReid/osdc-2015-presentation/transcript.md

 REFERENCE: Dweck - Can Personality be changed?

-We've probably all worked with someone who regularly says something along the lines of "I'm just not good at (something) - there's no way I'm ever going to be good at it".
-Because they hold this mindset - they don't even bother trying to learn more about whatever the thing is, rather than at least attempting to learn a little about it.
+We've probably all worked with someone who regularly says something along the lines of "I'm just not good at (something - for argument's sake, let's say coding) - there's no way I'm ever going to be good at it".
+Because they hold this mindset, they don't even bother trying to learn more about whatever the thing is, rather than at least attempting to learn a little about it.

 By contrast, people with a growth mindset have the belief that even if they aren't good at something now, that with effort, and practice, and using feedback from constructive criticism that they can get better at something over time - they will actually put the effort into getting better.